hannahakhtar/project-1/README.md

 }
 ```

-The aliensMove function udpated the position of the aliens every second, so that they would move across the board.
-This function was invoked within the startButton event listener, so the aliens would begin to move across the grid as the player pressed start.
+The aliensMove function updated the position of the aliens every second, so that they would move across the board.
+This function was invoked within the startButton event listener so the movement would begin once the player pressed the start button.

 ```js
 function aliensMove() {